iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 </figure>

 At the base, we have the Hub.
-The **Hub manages many independent blockchains called "Zones" **(For the rest of this article, when I say “Zone”, I mean blockchain).
-The **Hub keeps up with the state of each Zone**.
-And the Zones are responsible for constantly communicating new blocks being produced in their Zone back to the Hub.
+The **Hub manages many independent blockchains called "Zones" **(For the rest of this article, when I say “Zone”, I mean blockchain). **The Hub keeps up with the state of each Zone.** And the Zones are responsible for constantly communicating new blocks being produced in their Zone back to the Hub.
 Likewise, each **Zone keeps up with the state of the Hub.**

 But here's where things get a little tricky — Zones do not keep up with each other directly; only indirectly by sending information packets through the Hub.
 To understand how this works, we must examine the mechanism that makes it possible: **Inter-blockchain communication (IBC)**.